-Fig. 5 shows the relevant part of the UAV system architecture associated with task planning, plan execution, and execution monitoring.
+Figure 5 shows the relevant part of the UAV system architecture associated with task planning, execution of task plans and execution monitoring.

-At the top of the center column is the plan executor which given a mission request uses DyKnow to acquire essential information about the current contextual state of the world and the UAV's own internal state.
+At the top of the center column is the plan executor which given a mission request calls the knowledge processing middleware DyKnow to acquire essential information about the current contextual state of the world or the UAV's own internal states.
 Together with a domain specification and a goal specification related to the current mission, this information is fed to TALplanner, which outputs a plan that will achieve the designated goals, under the assumption that all actions succeed and no failures occur.
-Such a plan can also be automatically annotated with global and/or operator-specific TAL formulas representing conditions to be monitored during execution in order to relax the assumption of success.
+Such a plan can also be automatically annotated with global and/or operator-specific conditions to be monitored during execution of the plan by an execution monitor in order to relax the assumption that no failures can occur.
+Such conditions are expressed as temporal logical formulas and evaluated on-line using formula progression techniques.
+The execution monitor notifies the command executor when actions do not achieve their desired results and one can then move into a plan repair phase.